Elvis Andrus Player Props: White Sox vs. Pirates

 Elvis Andrus At The Plate

-- Andrus has had a base hit in four of eight games this year, and multiple hits once.
+- Andrus has picked up a hit in five games this season (55.6%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.